rdemers/org-rd-fullstack-springboot-nuxt/doc/restdev.md

     An operation (or service call) is idempotent if a client can make the same call repeatedly and produce the same result, like an assignment in programming: X=5.
 In other words, making multiple identical requests to the same URL yields the same result.
 PUT and DELETE verbs are generally defined to be idempotent.

 - **Authentication/Authorization**
     The best practice is to use "OAuth" for authentication (or alternatives).
-The AGL system uses an alternative form.
-For more on OAuth specification, see: <http://oauth.net/documentation/spec/>.
+For more on the OAuth specification, see: <http://oauth.net/documentation/spec/>.
     Authorization occurs at the time of the service call.
 The token obtained during authentication is used to verify access rights (usually roles).

 - **Limiting Results**